Silverpop/mobile-connector-sdk-android/AndroidUpAndRunningScript.md

 #Android Up And Running in Under 10 Mins Script

+_Note these instructions were written using Android Studio 1.0.2_

 ## Create Project
 1. Open Android Studio
+2. You'll need the Android 19 SDK installed, so if you haven't done that already you should do it now.
+Tools > Android > SDK Manager.  *Note this will take awhile to download and install.
 1. File > New Project
 1. Name application : ```EngageSetup```
 1. Set Company Domain: ```silverpop.com```
 1. Choose project location
 1. Click Next
-1. Make sure Bthe box for 'Phone and Tablet' is checked
+1. Make sure the box for 'Phone and Tablet' is checked
 1. Set Minimum SDK to 19 or lower > Next
 1. Select 'Blank Activity with Fragment' (you can choose something different, but I'm picking this one as a very simple demo) > Next
 1. Name activity to your liking - I’m keeping the defaults